-This adjusted rate of return is applied not to book equity, nor to the percentage of the valuation rate base represented by the proportion of equity relative to debt in the oil pipeline's overall capitalization structure.
-Rather, this rate is the allowed return on what FERC considers to be the "equity component of the valuation rate base"-the entire valuation rate base, less the face amount of debt.
-See id. at 61,647-48
+Once this rate of return is selected, it is adjusted downward "[t]o avoid overcompensation for inflation."
+Id. at 61,646.
+FERC's methodology subtracts from the selected rate of return the percentage by which the valuation rate base has increased during "the time period that was looked to in order to derive the appropriate nominal rate of return."
+32 proportion of equity relative to debt in the oil pipeline's overall capitalization structure.
+Rather, this rate is the allowed return on what FERC considers to be the "equity component of the valuation rate base" - the entire valuation rate base, less the face amount of debt.
+See id. at 61,647-48.